ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 8pm and 9pm, then showers and thunderstorms between 9pm and 3am.
-Some
-         of the storms could be severe.
+         <h3>Tonight</h3>Showers and thunderstorms between 8pm and 3am.
+Some of the storms could be severe.
 Mostly cloudy.
-Low around 61, with temperatures rising to around 64 overnight.
+Low around 61, with temperatures
+         rising to around 64 overnight.
 South wind 18 to 25 mph, with gusts as high as 46 mph.
-Chance of precipitation is 100%.<br></div>
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">